Donald Trump, MeToo, Facebook, And The Breakdown Of Institutional Power

 Trump constantly subverted the expectation of what a normal candidate would do (e.g., apologize for accusing Judge Curiel of bias based on his Mexican-American heritage) by never conceding any mistake.
 The idea generally is that campaigns, like corporations, are basically built to apologize, walk back, and/or preemptively manage expectations so that the minimal number of voters take offense at any given thing.
 Trump rejected that framework entirely, but stretched the understanding of what was normal so far that there was a sense (a flame that apparently burns eternal) that some objective, imagined hand of authority — the Republican Party or the RNC or the delegates at the convention — would step in.
 No one did, because the uneasy reality is that candidates and their own campaigns alone govern the candidate and campaign’s conduct.
 If you’re unafraid of the public’s distaste, there are a lot of places you can run with that.
 Basically: If a candidate says, well, listen, I’m doing this and you can’t stop me — maybe you actually can’t.
 Trump, then, is like some classically Greek, Shakespearean character sent to reveal that weakness in the system.

 That has produced some nostalgia from all different sides for back before, when a political party might change the rules on a candidate, or the media could more tightly control what viewers saw and heard.
-But these are also the same kind of institutional controls that made all Harvey Weinstein’s accusers go away for so long, and that realization — the way institutions made bad things go away — links the a lot of these kinds of stories.
+But these are also the same kind of institutional controls that made all Harvey Weinstein’s accusers go away for so long, and that realization — the way institutions made bad things go away — links a lot of these kinds of stories.

-Smash the exterior of an institution and you may reveal catacombs of cruelty, shame, sickness, all the terrible things people with power can do those without it in the corridor of a hotel suite, inside an office, inside a home, in small places you feel as though you are not meant to be.
+Smash the exterior of an institution and you may reveal catacombs of cruelty, shame, sickness, all the terrible things people with power can do to those without it in the corridor of a hotel suite, inside an office, inside a home, in small places you feel as though you are not meant to be.
 This past year dropped floodlights into the Biblical depths of human behavior — the way an obsession with control or some sadness within a person can curdle and warp in the dark of a professional, civilized society.
 And for all the righteous strength witnessed in and derived from the crack-up of an open secret, each begins with long-suppressed anguish.
 “That’s the most horrible part of it,” Lucia Evans told the New Yorker of Harvey Weinstein.
 “People give up, and then they feel like it’s their fault.”

 If you read all these stories and start writing down (or calculating out) the ages of the people in them, the interns and assistants and desk assistants and students, especially the women (and men) whose names you’ve never heard before, a pattern emerges.
 “We were so young at the time,” Karen Katz, who’d worked at Weinstein’s Miramax, told the Times.
 “We did not understand how wrong it was or how [she] should deal with it.”
 Many of these stories concern people too inexperienced to know who to tell, or how or when.
 “I still on some level thought I had been a tiny adult,” one man explained of how he did not appreciate, until he was an adult, the way he says Kevin Spacey abused him when he was 14.
 “I assumed I was the problem for thinking badly of you,” Aly Raisman said of Larry Nassar, the Olympic doctor who is accused of abusing more than a hundred girls.
 “I wouldn’t allow myself to believe that the problem was you.”